 Note that for plot_fields_sedgem_2d.m several of the parameters are redundant but must be included (typically as zeros).
 This is in order to retain a common parameter list format between all the different plotting functions.

 6.2.2 Function specific interpretation of PIK and PMASK

-PIK and to some extent PMASK have quite different interpretations depending on the particular plotting functions:
+PIK and to some extent PMASK have quite different interpretations depending on which plotting function is being used: